gbarlacchi/hpk/README.md

 ## Requirements

-Install a Python Virtual Environment using python>=3.3.
+* Install a Python Virtual Environment using python>=3.3.
 Then install the required packages from the provided `requirements.txt`

-- JAVA???
+* To run the experiments you will need HPK.
+We implemented HPK as an additional kernel in [Kelp](https://github.com/SAG-KeLP/), a java machine learning framework focusing on kernel machines for structured data.

 ```python
 pip install -r requirements.txt